 05. PTC: Cancer Risks for Heart Recipients

-Heart transplant recipients are at high risk for skin cancers and other less common cancers mainly due to their long--term use of the immunesuppressant drugs required for life.
-The incidence of cancer rises both with age (as it does in the general population) and with long term survival post transplant given the increasing years of that drug use.
+Heart transplant recipients are at high risk for skin cancers and other less common cancers mainly due to their long term use of the immunesuppressant drugs required for life.
+The incidences of cancer rise both with age (as it does in the general population) and with long term survival post transplant given the increasing years of that drug use.
 Some life-style practices are also contributing factors such as smoking, lack of proper diet and no regular exercise.

 The good news is that cancer diagnosis and successful early treatment is improving with each passing year.
 Our goal then is to recognize and treat cancer early on when it is most treatable, and that is what this TRIO PTC educational web site is all about, helping you meet that early diagnosis and successful treatment.

 Most heart transplant programs follow their patients for life and in semi-annual clinic visits, suggest and ask about whether the patient has seen a dermatologist on a regular schedule (usually at least twice a year unless other factors indicate closer surveilence).
 While skin cancers are the most common, with studies reporting up to 50 times the risk for skin cancers vs. the non-transplant population, cancers types taken together remain the main cause of death in heart transplant patients, something that can be reduced in each individual if proper steps are taken as described below.

 But first, watch and listen to the following short videos by transplant medical specialists to gain more understanding of your risk as a heart recipient and what you can do to reduce your risk.

 So what specific actions can the heart recipient take given thi sunderstanding of their higher risk for cancer post transplant?